spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 <!--END_TABS-->

-In addition to the credentials you have to provide the registry's `region` through the extra properties configuration (e.g. `.extra[region]=us-west-1`).
+In addition to the credentials, you have to provide the registry's `region` through the extra properties configuration (for example, `.extra[region]=us-west-1`).
-Optionally you can set the registry IDs via the `.extra[registryIds]` property as a comma separated value.
+Optionally, you can set the registry IDs by setting the `.extra[registryIds]` property as a comma separated value.

 - [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry):